-During the initial tour and whenever the auditor went into the living units to conduct interviews female staff announce their presence.
+During the initial tour and whenever the auditor went into the living units to conduct interviews, staff announce their presence.
 Detainees that were in the shower area were not visibly naked to any staff and remained in the showering area while the auditor and staff visited the area.
-Detainees interviewed indicated they are not seen naked by staff.
+Detainees interviewed indicated they are not seen naked by any staff and they respect the center's staff and would not be naked in view staff.

 There were no cameras that provided a view of the showering and dressing areas in any of the living units and medical examination rooms.

-Based on the review of policies and observation of the showering/dressing areas and interviews with staff and detainees it has been determined that VVCF is in compliance with this standard.
+Based on the review of policies and notices regarding the presence of female staff in the units, observation of the showering/dressing areas and interviews with staff and detainees it has been determined that EHDC is in compliance with this standard.